ohnosequences/mg7/docs/mg7-paper/paper.md

 ### Parallelized BLASTN of each read against the 16S-DB7

 The second step is to search for similar 16S sequences in our 16S-DB7 database.
-The taxonomic assignment for each read is based on BLASTN of each read against the 16S database.Assignment based on direct similarity of each read one by one compared against a sufficiently wide database is considered in different reviews of metagenomics analysis methodologies [@segata2013computational] [@morgan2012chapter] as a very exhaustive method for assignment.
+The taxonomic assignment for each read is based on BLASTN of each read against the 16S database.
+Assignment based on direct similarity of each read one by one compared against a sufficiently wide database is considered in different reviews of metagenomics analysis methodologies [@segata2013computational] [@morgan2012chapter] as a very exhaustive method for assignment.
 Some methods of assignment compare the sequences only against the 16S genes from available complete bacterial genomes or avoid computational cost clustering or binning the sequences first, and then doing the assignments only for the representative sequence of each cluster.
-MG7 carries out an exhaustive comparison of all the reads under analysis and it does not applies any binning strategy.
+MG7 carries out an exhaustive comparison of all the reads under analysis and it does not apply any binning strategy.
 Every read is specifically compared with all the sequences of the 16S database.

 ### Taxonomic Assignment Algorithms